 Companies seem to have two choices here.
 Either they create the most unique, inviting course they can, and focus on that one experience, or they diversify.
-Some, such as Putt-Putt, have expanded into “fun centers”.
-Families can come for the array of opportunities for entertainment.
+Some, such as Putt-Putt, has expanded into “fun centers”.
+Families can come for an array of opportunities for entertainment.

-Families can play in arcades, take part in laser tag, play in go-karts or anything else that the center feels is good for business.
+Families can play in arcades, take part in laser tag, play in go-karts, or anything else that the center feels is good for business.
 These big companies feel that this is the most viable route to profitability.
-Revenue that may be lost be focusing so specifically on mini golf can be regained with other games, gifts, and restaurants.
+Revenue that may be lost by focusing so specifically on mini-golf can be regained with other games, gifts, and restaurants.

-This could mean photographic evidence of success or the promise of a free game if you can get a hole in one There are a few key mini golf industry trends can be seen across facilities in America.
-These include strange lighting, unusual obstacles, modern technology and indoor options.
+This could mean photographic evidence of success or the promise of a free game if you can get a hole in one There are a few key mini-golf industry trends that can be seen across facilities in America.
+These include strange lighting, unusual obstacles, modern technology, and indoor options.

-Finally, there is a clear trend for taking the golfing experience indoors.
+Finally, there is a clear trend for taking golfing experience indoors.
 This has a number of potential benefits.
-The most important have to be the fact that this allows for year round play.
+The most important has to be the fact that this allows for year-round play.
 Poor revenue at traditional courses can often come down to a lack of playable days and seasonal opening hours.

 Indoor courses are ideal come rain or shine.
 They also provide a whole new space to work with.
 A great example of this is the Molten Mountain in Myrtle beach where players play within a volcano – complete with eruptions every half hour.